About Deaconess Center

 Deaconess Foundation envisions a community that values the health and well-being of all children and gives priority attention to the most vulnerable.
 This community can only thrive if the allocation of power and distribution of resources, benefits, opportunities and burdens are not predictable by, nor predicated on race.
 Therefore, Deaconess pursues child well-being through public policy and racial equity.

-Deaconess Center is expected to host more than 6,000 child advocates, civic leaders and community organizers per year in more than 350 gatherings focused on children's policy.
-Meeting space will be granted at no cost to groups and convenings focused on shifting public policy for children aligned with Deaconess’ vision and values.
+Deaconess Center on average host more than 15,000 child advocates, civic leaders and community organizers per year in more than 600 gatherings focused on children's policy.
+Meeting space is granted at no cost to groups and convenings focused on shifting public policy for children aligned with Deaconess’ vision and values.